iceshard-engine/engine/README.md

 ## Features

-Current list of advertisement points:
+Current list of advertisement:
-* Allocator based architecture.
+* Dependency injection based architecture.
 * Support for basic input devices.
-* Almost all APIs designed with 'RAII' principle at the core.
+* APIs designed with the 'RAII' principle.
-    * _Exceptions are some debug tools and utilities._
+    * _Exceptions are debug tools and utilities._
-* Simple resource and asset systems.
+* Inovative resource and asset systems.
 * Data-oriented ECS implementation.
 * Abstracted API for rendering.
-    * _With a working implementation for Vulkan._
+(Vulkan)
-* Multi-threaded logic and graphics frames using C++ coroutines.
+* Multi-threaded logic and graphics using C++ coroutines.

 Thid party tools and features:
 * Support for **Tracy** profiler.
-* Optional DevUI API based on **ImGui**. _(ex. disabled in Release builds)_
+* Optional DevUI API based on **ImGui**. _(ex. disabled in Releaseand Profile builds)_
 * Simple 2D Physics implemented with **Box2D**
 * Loading of common file formats supported with **RapidXML**, **RapidJSON** and **Assimp**.
 * Logging using the **fmt** library.